-Azoospermia is a medical term used when these are no sperm in the ejaculate.
+Azoospermia is a medical term used when there is no sperm in the ejaculate.
 Around 10% of Infertile men and 1% of all men have azoospermia.

 TYPES OF AZOOSPERMIA